 What is the UK Maternal Mental Health Awareness Week?

 This week (2nd to the 8th May 2022) is all about encouraging women to open up about their experience with mental health during and after pregnancy.
-The organisation that leads this campaign is by The Perinatal Mental Health Partnership UK who are the founders of the UK Maternal Mental Health Awareness Week .
+The organisation that leads this campaign is by The Perinatal Mental Health Partnership UK1 who are the founders of the UK Maternal Mental Health Awareness Week .

 It is an opportunity to speak, help and connect with people if you are suffering and a reminder to reach out to pregnant and new parents who may need your support.
 This is an annual week long campaign dedicated to bringing awareness to and talking about mental health problems during and after pregnancy.